Intermediate-Current Stability Experiment

-The ICSE, short for Intermediate-Current Stability Experiment and pronounced "ice", was a fusion power device designed in the United Kingdom in the late 1950s.
+The Intermediate-Current Stability Experiment (ICSE, pronounced "ice") was a fusion power device designed in the United Kingdom in the late 1950s.
 It was to have been built at the newly opened AEA Culham center for fusion research, but was cancelled in the summer of 1960 when the ever-rising budget led to further investigations of the theoretical basis of the machine that suggested it did not have a high chance of being successful.

 ICSE was a response to the failure of the earlier ZETA design.
 ZETA produced neutrons in 1957 which were interpreted as a sign of successful fusion reactions.
 Further research demonstrated they were not, that the neutrons were the result of instabilities in the plasma, something that had been seen before on earlier devices and should have been more seriously considered here.
 The claims of fusion had to be retracted in a humiliating May 1958 release, which cast a pall over the entire fusion field.

 That research, along with general studies of plasma stability in toroidal designs, suggested that the system would be stable if everything occurred much more rapidly and had a particular magnetic layout.
 Instead of pulses that lasted about 1,500 microseconds in ZETA, pulses in ICSE would last only 25 microseconds.
 It was believed this would cause the current induced in the plasma to flow only into the outer layer of the plasma, creating a magnetic field which would be much more stable than one that flowed through the entire body of the plasma.

 Construction of the buildings for ICSE had just begun when a number of theoretical arguments were raised that suggested there was no real reason to believe it would be more successful than ZETA.
 Combined with an ever-increasing price tag, the project was soon in trouble.
 When William Penny heard one more particularly worrying theoretical problem with the concept, he cancelled development in August 1960, and Culham moved on to other experiments.